rohit-dimagi/docs/MutliVm/Readm.md

   * RabbitMQ
   * Shared Directory

  **Nginx:-** Entry point for the stack involved in the commcarehq , This will act as a load balancer/reverse proxy and forward the user request to the webworkers.

   **Django Webworker:-** This is where the python code runs and interact with different subsystem depending on the user requests.
 It handles almost all the logic of commcarehq

+ **Pillow:-** it Takes changes to primary data(couchdDB) and updates secondary data sources(Postgresql,Elasticsearch).Pillow detects changes in couchdb with change_feed feature available in couchdb. it pushes the changes in kafka topics, from there some other pilow service read the changes and applies necessaries changes to postgresql or elasticsearch.

+**Celery:**- This machines runs the celery process.
+[Celery](http://www.celeryproject.org/) consumes from rabbitmq queue and process them.
+Anything which usually takes time like sending an email/sms would be run through celery systems.

+######Notes:-
+Django Webworker,Celery and Pillowtop has same codebase [commcarehq](https://github.com/dimagi/commcare-hq/).
+They just run different piece of code depending on which server they are running on.The Confiuration file for these and usage is [here](https://github.com/dimagi/commcare-hq/blob/master/localsettings.example.py).

  **Redis:-** Used for caching the frequent needed information to reduce round-trips and increase the response time.
 It is also used for locking and User sessions.

 **Formplayer:-** Formplayer is a Java service that allows us to use applications on the web instead of on a